Coronavirus (COVID-19) Plan

 If you go to a medical provider outside of campus and are tested positive you need to complete the self-report form the same day you receive your results.

-Your reassignment will be sent to your University email address and will have directions on everything you need to do.
+Your reassignment will be sent to your University email address and will have directions about the next steps to take for your temporary housing.

 You are not allowed to leave your room or have visitors.

 The assistant director for outreach from University Housing will contact you.

 If you have a meal plan, there is no extra charge.
 If you do not have a meal plan, your student account will be charged the daily rate.
 Meals ordered through dining services will be delivered to your temporary housing assignment.

 You will place trash outside your room following the directions provided in the email you receive.
 Trash should be placed in the bin outside by 9 a.m.
 Monday and Thursday.

 You may have your personal laundry picked up and delivered to your temporary room at no extra charge.
 Pick-up on Monday is delivered on Thursday.
 Pick-up on Thursday is delivered on Monday.

 All rooms used for isolation are cleaned following Centers for Disease Control guidelines once vacated.

 If you are identified as a close contact to someone who has tested positive for COVID 19, you should get tested.
 Tests are available at the Pat Walker Health Center.
 Until test results are provided, you may be reassigned to a temporary room.
 Pat Walker Health Center will provide you information on how long you will need to quarantine.

 If you have a housing contract, there will be no additional fees or charges for staying in the isolation or quarantine rooms.